xsdk-project/MathPackagesTraining2020/pages/about_your_day.md

 breaks to visit with SMEs.
 We are here to help and happy to talk with you.

 #### For Evening, Consider Working in Teams (2-4)
-For the evening hands-on exercises, we encourage participants to work in teams of 2-4.
+For the evening hands-on exercises, we encourage participants to work in teams of 2-4 people.
 First, this helps us to cut down the number of IT issues that may arise during hands-on exercises.
 Moreover, [pair programming](https://en.wikipedia.org/wiki/Pair_programming) (the practice of having two people work together